 How To Clone MushroomsHow to clone mushrooms and keep the strain alive.
 Growing your own shrooms is a great way to have a continuous supply without looking for them.
-Cloning mushrooms is easy after you learn the basics because you need to understand a little bit about how it works.
+Cloning mushrooms is easy after you learn the basics because you need to understand fundamentals and a little bit about how it works.
 Here is a micro lesson in fungal genetics and biology.
-When you order your mushroom spores, you are ordering a variety of shroom, not a strain.
+When you order your mushroom spores, you are ordering a variety of mushroom, not a strain.
 They are often labelled as magic shroom strains, but this is a mistake.

 - Cut a small piece of cardboard, around 1 x 1-inch square.

 - Separate the smooth sides of the cardboard to expose the internal ribbed surface.
 They may not separate nice a clean like, so be gentle an aware.

 - Clean off the excess fibers left behind on the ribbed surface.
 You do not want to leave these here as they can interfere with your cloning.